Many times people ask me, what’s a day like for you? A day in the life of an in-home daycare provider may look different than you think.

 Home daycare

-Most of the food I serve is homemade from scratch and it can be time-consuming to prepare food that way.
+Most of the food I serve is homemade from scratch, and it can be time-consuming to prepare food that way.
 The kid’s health is super important to me, so it’s worth the extra effort to feed them well.

 I don’t feel that processed foods are the healthiest choice, so I limit how many of them I serve.
 When I cook meals for the kids, I usually cook a substantial amount.
-For instance, I can save a ton of time making soup if I make a huge pan of soup and serve it to the kids for lunch and then we have it for dinner.
+For instance, I can save a ton of time making soup if I make a huge pan of soup and serve it to the kids for lunch, and then we have it for dinner.

-Mr. Kent takes it in his lunch the next day and I freeze a portion of it for another meal a few weeks later when we will do the same thing.
+Mr. Kent takes it in his lunch the next day, and I freeze a portion of it for another meal a few weeks later, when we will do the same thing.
 That’s 4 meals for everyone from one prep time.
-I do the same thing with homemade bread.
+I do the same thing with homemade bread

 When I make bread, I might make 12 loaves of bread in one day.
-Making bread is messy, so why not make a lot and have less clean up than you would for multiple bread making sessions?
+Making bread is messy, so why not make a lot and have less cleanup than you would for multiple bread-making sessions?

 We eat breakfast at 8:30.
-Usually, all of the kids or all but one are here by then, so we wash our hands and sit down at the table and the “star of the day” prays over our food.
-I serve all the kids their food and I eat with them as well.
+Usually, all of the kids or all but one are here by then, so we wash our hands and sit down at the table, and the “star of the day” prays over our food.
+I serve all the kids their food, and I eat with them as well.

 Eating with the kids is super important to model table manners as well as good eating habits.
-The only things I serve the kids that I don’t eat are milk (because it gives me tummy troubles) and mac and cheese because I hate it.
+The only things I serve the kids that I don’t eat are milk (because it gives me tummy troubles) and mac and cheese, because I hate it.
 Don’t worry, my despise of mac and cheese DOES NOT deter the kids from loving it.

 During breakfast, we talk about whatever the kids want to talk about.
 Meal times are the BEST conversation times of the day.
 I love eating with the kids because I feel like it helps us get to know each other better.
 I hear all kinds of stories when we are hanging out at the table.
 It’s wonderful.

 Setting down for “family” meals is super important for childcare providers AND families to do whenever possible.
-It’s tough to make the time when everyone can get together, but the benefits of it far outweigh the effort it takes to do it.
+It’s tough to make time when everyone can get together, but the benefits of it far outweigh the effort it takes to do it.
 I want those benefits for my kids as well.

 After breakfast, the kids take care of their dishes.
-They dump their plates in the trash and load them into the dishwasher with their silverware (I use the term load loosely, but they are still learning even though I have to go back and straighten), and they put their cups on the cabinet for drinking later.
+They dump their plates in the trash and load them into the dishwasher with their silverware (I use the term load loosely, but they are still learning, even though I have to go back and straighten), and they put their cups on the cabinet for drinking later.

 I put away the leftover food, take care of my dishes, wipe and disinfect the table, and wash the cups and fill them with water for whenever someone needs a drink.
 Water is available to the kids at all times throughout the day.

-The kid’s cups are color-coded so they know which one is theirs.
+The kids’ cups are color-coded so they know which one is theirs.
 They have the same color sleeping mat, pillow, blanket, and foot to check in with.

 While I am cleaning up the kitchen, the kids have free play.
-When I finish in the kitchen, I either take the kids outside if it’s the hot summertime, or they have free play inside first if its spring, fall, or winter.
+When I finish in the kitchen, I either take the kids outside if it’s the hot summertime, or they have free play inside first if it’s spring, fall, or winter.

 After breakfast, I change diapers and take everyone to the bathroom to go potty and wash their hands.
 Then, for most of the year, it’s free time.
 Kids can play with the toys or look at books while I prepare the activities for the day.

-After I get the activity supplies together, I will sit with the kids and snuggle, play whatever they want me to play or read to them.
+After I get the activity supplies together, I will sit with the kids and snuggle, play whatever they want me to play, or read to them.
 They serve me toy food, “fix” my hair, or whatever they want me to do.
 I don’t direct their play, but I respond when they want me to join them.

 Free time is over around 9:30.
 We pick up the toys and they make their beds for nap time.
 If you’re wondering how I get the kids to clean up, click here.
 They get their beds out and make them in whatever spot they would like.
 The kids sleep in the playroom so after the beds are made, we close the door and do activities.

 On Mondays, we have “school” where we work on tracing lines or letters for our name, we work on spelling names out loud, practice saying last names and mom and dad’s names, and recite phone numbers.
-These things are done for safety reasons, if a child should ever get lost, they know who they belong to.
+These things are done for safety reasons; if a child should ever get lost, they know who they belong to.

 Activities are generally done at the table.
 I have the kids practice joining in an activity and following some directions so they are prepared to be able to do that at school.
 After all, this is school preparation.

-If kids don’t want to participate, they are not forced to, I just know they will join in the next time.
+If kids don’t want to participate, they are not forced to, I know they will join in the next time.
 Everything I choose for the kids to do is thought through with great concern.

 I want our time together to be valuable in preparing them for the future, but I don’t want the type of learning I offer to make them nervous or feel inadequate.
 Everyone is encouraged and celebrated here.

-Tuesday is art day in the life of in-home daycare.
+Tuesday is art day in the life of an in-home daycare.
 We may do something with collage materials, play dough, have a craft project, make bird feeders, make pictures with fingerprints, mix paints to learn colors, or any number of other activities, usually open-ended and creative.
 Click here to learn more about nurturing creativity in kids.

 Wednesday is drawing and music day.
 We get paper and something to draw with and make a picture of whatever we want.
-When we are finished we get out the musical instruments and crank up the CD player with whatever music is chosen by the star of the day and get down and boogie.
+When we are finished, we get out the musical instruments and crank up the CD player with whatever music is chosen by the star of the day, and get down and boogie.
 We LOVE to sing and dance.

 Thursday is science day.
 We may explore magnets, make a goopy goop, plant a seed, cook a recipe, or any number of sciency things.